-General use packs are similar to standard backpacks, but with the addition of built-in hydration features: hydration bladder compartment with a hanging clip or hook, drinking tubes with bite valves for easy drinking, and openings, loops, or magnetic clips to route and secure drinking hoses to a convenient spot on the pack.
+General-use packs are similar to standard backpacks, but with the addition of built-in hydration features: a hydration bladder compartment with a hanging clip or hook, drinking tubes with bite valves for easy drinking, and openings, loops, or magnetic clips to route and secure drinking hoses to a convenient spot on the pack.

 Riders can opt for certain models that are aimed specifically at their two-wheeled pursuits, whether your rides take you to the road or the trail.
 While equipped with similar features as the general use packs, like the hydration bladder compartment, bladder, drinking tube, and bite valve, these packs also provide more bike-specific features.

 With women’s hydration packs for running, things like tool compartments and gear securing straps and flaps are also included.